YungHiro/Brenden/README.md

 In the section below, create an **unordered list** of the three articles you found.
 Make sure to provide an appropriate markdown link (_not_ just the URL) to the article in addition to your 1 - 2 sentence summary.

-1.[This is an article](https://www.nytimes.com/interactive/2020/07/03/us/george-floyd-protests-crowd-size.html) about the significance and overall importance of the George Floyd Protests.
+[This is an article](https://www.nytimes.com/interactive/2020/07/03/us/george-floyd-protests-crowd-size.html) about the significance and overall importance of the George Floyd Protests.
 I didn't really understand how big those protests were when they were happening and this article helps put it into perspective.

-2.Another [George Floyd Article] (https://www.usatoday.com/in-depth/graphics/2020/06/03/map-protests-wake-george-floyds-death/5310149002/) that shows a map of protests that happened as a response to George Floyd's Death
+Another[George Floyd Article](https://www.usatoday.com/in-depth/graphics/2020/06/03/map-protests-wake-george-floyds-death/5310149002/) that shows a map of protests that happened as a response to George Floyd's Death

-3.
 This [George Floyd](https://www.nytimes.com/2020/06/06/us/protests-today-police-george-floyd.html) article is closer to the death of George Floyd.
 This was about 1-2 weeks after his death, and focuses more on the different memorials that happened throughout the USA.